Brooklyn Paramount: Use as theater

-The Wurlitzer organ in the Brooklyn Paramount, Opus 1984, is a four manual, 26 rank instrument with 1,838 pipes and continues to be used at LIU sporting events.
+The Wurlitzer organ in the Brooklyn Paramount, Opus 1984, is a four-manual, 26-rank instrument with 1,838 pipes and continued to be used at LIU sporting events.

 Anthropology/Sociology Professor Dr. Michael Hittman presented an all-day seminar, a one-credit cross-linked course with emphasis on rock 'n' roll on March 27, 2009, at the LIU Brooklyn campus library.
 Clay Cole was the keynote speaker and hosted panel discussions on the connections between rock 'n' roll and the historic Paramount Theater.
 The seminar concluded with a 90-minute doo wop show, with artists.

-Sports venue
+Use as sports venue

 In 1962 the Paramount Theater was converted by Long Island University for various uses.
-The auditorium was adapted as a gymnasium, now called the Arnold and Marie Schwartz Athletic Center.
+The auditorium was adapted as a gymnasium and called the Arnold and Marie Schwartz Athletic Center.

-LIU renamed the Brooklyn Paramount building Metcalfe Hall after the University's first president, Tristram Walker Metcalfe.
+LIU renamed the Brooklyn Paramount building Metcalfe Hall after the university's first president, Tristram Walker Metcalfe.
 Metcalfe is remembered for his announcement in 1936 that LIU's Blackbirds basketball team had refused to attend Germany's Olympics due to Hitler's discrimination against Jews.

-The former Paramount was the home of the LIU Blackbirds basketball team until 2005.
-The Northeast Conference men's basketball tournament was held here three times.
-Since the Blackbirds moved to the LIU Athletic, Recreation & Wellness Center, the venue has served as an occasional host of Gotham Girls Roller Derby bouts and as the home of the Brooklyn Kings of the now-dormant USBL.
+The former Paramount was the home of the LIU Blackbirds basketball team and hosted the Northeast Conference men's basketball tournament three times until 2005, when the Blackbirds moved to the new LIU Athletic, Recreation & Wellness Center, now known as the Steinberg Wellness Center.
+After that, venue served as an occasional host of Gotham Girls Roller Derby bouts and as the home of the Brooklyn Kings of the now-dormant USBL.

 Renovation

 In April 2015, LIU announced a 49-year lease of the Paramount to a company controlled by Bruce Ratner and Mikhail Prokhorov, owners of the Barclays Center and the Brooklyn Nets.
-They plan an extensive renovation costing about $50 million, overseen by the firm of Hugh Hardy, to convert the auditorium back to a theater for live events.
+They planned an extensive renovation costing about $50 million, overseen by the firm of Hugh Hardy, to convert the auditorium back to a theater for live events.
 Many of the original Rapp & Rapp architectural details remain and will be preserved, as will the Wurlitzer organ.
-As of 2018, the project was expected to be completed in mid 2019.
-In 2020 the project was reported to have been delayed.
+As of 2018, the project was expected to be completed in mid-2019.
+In 2020, the project was reported to have been delayed.

+It was announced in July 2023 that Live Nation Entertainment had taken over the development and that the venue was scheduled to open in the first or second quarter of 2024.
+The first performance at the venue was held on March 27, 2024, hosted by Damian and Stephen Marley.